wspek/batch-convert/README.md

 #### Convert *and* resize images in folder to PNG and output destination files to a different directory
 `batchconvert --input /home/Pictures --format jpg --resize 4000 3000 /home/Pictures/new`

+#### Convert *and* resize videos in folder to MP4 and output destination files to a different directory
+`batchconvert --input /home/Videos --format mp4 --resize 400 300 /home/Videos/new`